Welcome to Year 3

 Meet The Team

-EMAIL MRS MARRIOTT OR MRS WILLIAMS IF YOU HAVE ANY QUESTIONS.
+EMAIL MRS DUCK IF YOU HAVE ANY QUESTIONS.

 Hello and welcome to Year 3!
 We are excited to be sharing your learning journey this year and have much planned to engage and excite you.
 Our Topic this term is called Through the Ages and we will be learning about history from the Stone age, Bronze Age and Iron Age.
 We will also be learning French.